 Evolutionary - Academic research is translated to clinical practice

-Cost Effective — The system’s low cost of acquisition and short testing interval (approximately 20 minutes) facilitate time and revenue efficiencies using existing CPT codes
+Cost Effective - The system’s low cost of acquisition and short testing interval facilitate time and revenue efficiencies using existing CPT codes

 Portable - The entire system fits in a briefcase; ClearEdge testing can occur almost anywhere

-There has been a big push by researchers to find a reliable biomarker test to objectively diagnose concussion, but thus far it has remained elusive.
+Despite a strong focus by researchers over the past several years, identifying a reliable biomarker test to objectively diagnose concussion has remained elusive.
 However, research we are conducting in cooperation with Penn State College of Medicine and SUNY Upstate Medical University, may change that.
 Focusing on epigenetic microRNA in the saliva, we have identified a novel and accurate biomarker for concussion in children.
 Among the significant findings of this research include:

 Accurate Differentiation – Six microRNAs had parallel changes in CSF and saliva and could accurately separate concussion and control cases